tensorflow/tfjs-core/scripts/cloud_funcs/README.md

 ## `trigger_nightly`
 Programatically triggers a Cloud Build on master.
 This function is called by the Cloud Scheduler at 3am every day.
+You can also trigger the function manually via the Cloud UI.

 Command to re-deploy:
 ```sh